sihayah/budget-tracker/README.md

   ## Features

   This app provides a simple and easy way to track a budget.
 It allows the user to input and graph income and expenses.
-Offline functionality allows the user to input data, even without an interent connection.
+Offline functionality allows the user to input data, even without an internet connection.
   <br>
   <br>